What’s the Deal With Gina Wilson’s All Things Algebra 2014 Unit 2 Answer Key?

 Keep questioning, keep logging, and keep solving—your algebraic confidence is built one key entry at a time.

-13. use the Key for Metacognitive Growth
+13. apply the Key for Metacognitive Growth

 Understanding what you got right or wrong is only half the battle; understanding why you thought a particular approach was correct is what cements long‑term mastery.
 Use the key as a catalyst for metacognitive reflection: